-Logtail stores checkpoints that are periodically collected to the local server during log collection.
-If an exception such as an unexpected server shutdown or a process failure occurs, Logtail restarts and then collects data from the last checkpoint.
-This process avoids incomplete data collection.
+During data collection, Logtail stores the collected checkpoint information to a local server on a regular basis.
+If an exception such as unexpected shutdown of a server occurs or a process unexpectedly exits, Logtail collects data from the last recorded checkpoint after it is restarted.
+This prevents data loss.
 Logtail runs based on the startup parameters that are specified in the startup configuration file.
-If the usage of a resource exceeds the limit for more than 5 minutes, Logtail is forcibly restarted.
-After the restart, a small amount of duplicate data may be collected to the specified Logstore.
+If the resource usage of Logtail exceeds a limit for more than 5 minutes, Logtail is forcefully restarted.
+Duplicate data may be collected after the restart.

-- Logtail is not running, but logs are rotated multiple times.
+Logtail is not running, but log files are rotated multiple times.

-- The log rotation rate is high, for example, one rotation per second.
+The rotation rate of log files is extremely high, such as one rotation per second.

 The log collection rate is lower than the log generation rate for a long period of time.